Core Concepts

 |---|---|---|---|

-| On Earning | Loyalty Earning & Rewards only | Sends a message when the customer earns the promotion. | "Congratulations!
+| On Earning | Loyalty earning promotion and Rewards promotion only.
+Not available for Loyalty promotion, POS promotion, or Code linked promotion. | Sends a message when the customer earns the promotion. | "Congratulations!
 You've earned a 15% discount for completing your profile." |

 | Expiry Reminder | All Promotion Types | Sends a reminder before the promotion expires. | "Don't miss out!
 Your 'Buy 2 Get 1' offer expires in 48 hours." |